info343c-a16/m14-react-intro/exercise-3/README.md

 - Fill in the `EmployeeTable` render function (already started) to _iterate through the EmployeeTable data_ that is received via props, and **create an `EmployeeRow`** component for each element in your array.
 Make sure to pass in the necesary data in the props!

 - Use `ReactDOM` to render an `EmployeeTable` element, making sure to pass in the appropriate props.

-As described in [module-4](https://github.com/info343c-a16/m4-git-intro), start by forking and cloning this repository.
-Then, DO STUFF